brunoborges/fx2048/README.md

 # 2048FX

-This is project is forked from https://github.com/brunoborges/fx2048
+This project is forked from https://github.com/brunoborges/fx2048

 This fork uses [Bach](https://github.com/sormuras/bach) as its build tool.